Luke Tuch

-Luke Tuch (/ˈtʌk/ TUCK-') (born March 7, 2002) is an American professional ice hockey winger for the Laval Rocket of the American Hockey League (AHL) while under contract to the Montreal Canadiens of the National Hockey League (NHL).
-He was selected in the second round, 47th overall, by the Canadiens in the 2020 NHL entry draft.
+Luke Tuch (/ˈtʌk/ TUCK-') (born March 7, 2002) is an American professional ice hockey winger for the Columbus Blue Jackets of the National Hockey League (NHL).
+He was selected in the second round, 47th overall, by the Montreal Canadiens in the 2020 NHL entry draft.

 Playing career

 Early years

 As a youth, Tuch played in the 2015 iteration of the Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Syracuse, New York.

 Junior

 During the 2017–18 T1EHL season, Tuch registered 12 goals and 15 assists in 36 games for the Buffalo Jr. Sabres under-16 team.
 He then played two seasons for the USA Hockey National Team Development Program (USNTDP) where he recorded 25 goals and 28 assists.

 Collegiate

 Committed to play college ice hockey for Boston University of the National Collegiate Athletic Association (NCAA) beginning in the 2020–21 season, Tuch was selected in the second round, 47th overall, by the Montreal Canadiens in the 2020 NHL entry draft.

 During his freshman year, he recorded six goals and five assists in 16 games, in a season that was shortened due to the COVID-19 pandemic.
 Despite this, Tuch was named a unanimous selection to the Hockey East conference All-Rookie Team.
 The following season, he recorded six goals and four assists in 26 games as a sophomore.

 In September 2022, Tuch, now a junior, was named an assistant captain ahead of the 2022–23 season.
 Collectively, he recorded nine goals and 11 assists in 40 games and helped lead the Terriers to the Frozen Four for the first time since 2015.